vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 111. 54 Kasi-Vide pp. 618-642 above It is

 probably the Kassida of Ptolemy (p.
-228), AC(P 182) notes that Kasi Varānasi, Vārānasi and Sivapuri
+228), AC(P 182) notes that Kasi Varānasi, Vārānasi and Śivapuri

 are synonyms (verse 974 ) Kaśmira-magdala-The ancient game